briansimiyuj/doctor-appointment-app/README.md

     b.
 Create a state to store the related doctors state and set it to an empty array
     c.
 Create a variable to store the doctors with the same speciality as the current doctor
     d.
 Push the doctors with the same speciality to the related doctors state
+    e.
+Map through the related doctors and create a card for each doctor